-Greenhouse Recruiting’s integration with Scholars allows users to connect their Greenhouse account to our application via the Harvest API.
-By allowing users to connect to their account, they are able to push multiple candidates’ information for different active jobs that they already have stored in their Greenhouse account.
-Our software retrieves all the user’s active jobs so that they are able to select and export all the candidates they want from our list of candidates to the Greenhouse platform.
-In this article, we will cover how to:
+Greenhouse Recruiting’s integration with Scholars allows users to send candidate information from Scholars to different active jobs in their Greenhouse account.
+Scholars retrieves all the user’s active jobs so that they are able to select and export all the candidates they want from Scholar's list of candidates, back to the Greenhouse platform.

 Configure User Setup Permissions in Greenhouse Recruiting

-The user with Site Admin level permissions should navigate to the Permissions panel on your user page and expand the Developer Permissions dropdown menu.
+The user with Site Admin level permissions should navigate to the User-Specific Permissions panel on your user page and expand the Developer Permissions dropdown menu.

-Retrieve Scholars’s Endpoint URL and Secret Key
+Retrieve Scholars’ Endpoint URL and Secret Key

 Before enabling the Greenhouse/Scholars integration, Greenhouse will need two pieces of information:

-- Scholar’s Endpoint URL
+- Scholar’s Webhook Endpoint

-- Scholar’s Secret Key
+- Scholar’s API Secret Key